willadam/website/foss4guk2016/index.md

 Reduced price tickets are now available, visit [Eventbrite](http://foss4guk.eventbrite.co.uk/) to buy your ticket!

-### Accommodation
+### Accommodation and Party

-Accommodation will be self-booked - we will be posting details soon.
+Accommodation is self-booked, see [the accommodation page](accommodation.html) for some ideas.

+Our party on the night of the 14th June will be at the [Dancing Man Brewery](http://www.dancingmanbrewery.co.uk/).
+See [the party page](party.html) for details.

 ### [Sponsorship](sponsors.html)